- About Us

 For kittens between 8 weeks and 6 months of age, we recommend 3 visits at 3 week intervals.

 We now have Kitten Wellness Plans!
 Only animals 6 weeks to 6 months old are eligible.
-Please call us for details!
+Please call us for details and pricing!

 Introduction to our hospital and staff